instalint-org/project-of-the-year/README.md

 C. Event phase: some event happens

-All players perform the first phase, then all players perform the second phase, and so on.

-Players take turns in clockwise order.
+In each phase, the starting player acts first, followed by next player in clockwise order.

+When a phase is completed by all players, they do the next phase.

-In every round, the starting player token is passed to the next player in clockwise order.
+At the end of the round, the starting player passes the starting player token to the next player in clockwise order.

+### Actions

+- Hire and fire: hire one programmer or two interns.
+Fire any number of programmers or interns.
+  (=) Only half of the players (rounded up) can hire a programmer, because the job market is not so big.

+- Get a training: choose a training card.
+Flip the card to read and apply its effects.

+- Deliver undelivered features

+- ...